-Your Google Ads keywords (formerly known as AdWords keywords) are the foundation of your AdWords PPC campaigns.
-All the optimization in the world won't get you anywhere if you don't start with the right keywords.
+Your Google Ads keywords (formerly known as AdWords keywords) are the foundation of your Google PPC campaigns.
+All the optimization in the world won’t get you anywhere if you don’t start with the right keywords.

 Chances are, even if your keyword research is solid and you have a system in place for keyword organization, you could be doing better on both fronts.